Gayndah - Mundubbera

 Gayndah - Mundubbera faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has lower university qualification rates at 12.1%, compared to the Australian average of 30.4%.
-This presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are most common at 9.6%, followed by postgraduate qualifications (1.3%) and graduate diplomas (1.2%).
-Vocational credentials are prominent, with 39.1% of residents aged 15+ holding them, including advanced diplomas (9.1%) and certificates (30.0%).
+The area's university qualification rate is 12.1%, significantly lower than Australia's average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 9.6%, followed by postgraduate qualifications (1.3%) and graduate diplomas (1.2%).
+Vocational credentials are prominent, with 39.1% of residents aged 15+ holding them - advanced diplomas (9.1%) and certificates (30.0%).

-Educational participation is high at 27.2%, comprising 11.5% in primary education, 9.5% in secondary education, and 2.1% in tertiary education.
-There are 10 schools operating within Gayndah - Mundubbera, educating approximately 727 students.
-These schools demonstrate typical Australian conditions with balanced educational opportunities (ICSEA: 951).
-The educational mix includes 7 primary, 1 secondary, and 2 K-12 schools.
-School places per 100 residents are lower at 10.8 compared to the regional average of 14.0, indicating some students may attend schools in adjacent areas.
+Educational participation is high at 27.2%, including 11.5% in primary, 9.5% in secondary, and 2.1% in tertiary education.
+There are 10 schools operating in Gayndah - Mundubbera, educating approximately 727 students, with typical Australian school conditions (ICSEA: 951) providing balanced educational opportunities.
+The mix includes 7 primary, 1 secondary, and 2 K-12 schools.
+School places per 100 residents are lower at 10.8 compared to the regional average of 14.0, with some students likely attending schools in nearby areas.
+Note: for schools showing 'n/a' for enrolments, please refer to their parent campus.

 Frequently Asked Questions - Education